-Having regard to the Respondent's sales, one occurred in 2007 during an era of totally different market conditions and all three have low site coverage ratios which impacts on value.
-As a result, these three sales do not provide a realistic value indicator for the subject.
+Having regard to the Respondent's sales, one occurred in 2007 during an era of totally different market conditions.
+There are variances between the comparison properties and the subject and as a result, these sales do not provide a realistic value indicator for the subject.